hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_8/lectures_and_discourses/discourses_on_jnana-yoga/796_jnana-yoga_ii.md

 Swami, Miss S. E. Waldo.
 Swami Saradananda, while he was in America (1896), copied them out from her notebook — *Ed*.)

-The greatest teacher of the Vedanta philosophy was Shankârachârya.
-By solid reasoning he extracted from the Vedas the truths of Vedanta, and on them built up the wonderful system of Jnâna that is taught in his commentaries.
+The greatest teacher of the Vedanta philosophy was Shankārachārya.
+By solid reasoning he extracted from the Vedas the truths of Vedanta, and on them built up the wonderful system of Jnāna that is taught in his commentaries.
 He unified all the conflicting descriptions of Brahman and showed that there is only one Infinite Reality.
 He showed too that as man can only travel slowly on the upward road, all the varied